CodeYellowBV/run-headless-chromium/README.md

   Allowed values: Any regular expression (ECMAScript/JavaScript syntax), defaults to `kwallet`.

+Any webpage that is loaded using run-headless-chromium can close Chromium and exit the process by sending the magic string `console.log("All tests completed!");`.
+Insert an integer at the end of the string to change the exit code of this program from 0 to some other integer within the 0 - 255 range.

 ## Example
 Headless Chromium is ideal for unit testing, e.g. with [Jasmine](http://jasmine.github.io/):